 “On balance, the program integrity benefits of conditional permanent residence have not been shown to outweigh the risks to vulnerable sponsored spouses and partners subject to the two-year cohabitation requirement,” IRCC states.

 “The proposed repeal of conditional permanent residence recognizes that the majority of relationships are genuine, and the majority of applications are made in good faith.
 Eliminating conditional permanent residence would facilitate family reunification, remove the potential increased vulnerability faced by abused and neglected spouses and partners, and support the Government’s commitment to combatting gender-based violence.”

 “It is commendable that the government of Canada is actively working to ensure the comfort and safety of new permanent residents,” says Attorney David Cohen.
 “Immigration to Canada is a process that does not end upon landing at the airport.
 Settlement and integration is an exciting journey for many thousands of newcomers.

 “Unfortunately, however, this is not the case for everybody.
 By eliminating the conditional permanent resident provision, IRCC is taking concrete steps towards reducing power imbalances in the spousal sponsorship system that disproportionately affect those newcomers who may otherwise feel trapped in abusive or neglectful relationships.
 The rationale behind IRCC’s action says as much as the action itself — this is a department which is continuing to show its commitment to building a stronger Canadian society.”

 Find out more about spousal/common-law sponsorship.

-To find out if you are eligible to sponsor your spouse/partner or partner for Canadian permanent residence, fill out a free assessment form today.
+To find out if you are eligible to sponsor your spouse/partner for Canadian permanent residence, fill out a free assessment form today.

 © 2016 CICNews All Rights Reserved